petervdpas/goop2/internal/rendezvous/docs/05-templates.md

       my-function.lua
 ```

-When you create a site from a template, Goop2 copies the template files into your `site/` directory and initializes the database schema.
+When you apply a template, Goop2 copies the template files into your `site/` directory and initializes the database schema.
+You can do this from the viewer's **Templates** page.

 ## Built-in templates

+These ship with the Goop2 binary and are always available:

 ### Blog